 Digital implant surgery (also called digital navigation implant surgery) uses a 3D computer simulation to check the bone condition and nerve position.
-With this information, a reputable cosmetic dentist will be able to plan a surgery with minimal incision.
+With this information, Dr. Yun will be able to plan a surgery with minimal incision.
 Since digital implant surgery focuses on making the smallest incision possible, there is significantly less pain compared to traditional implant surgery.

-During the dental procedure, an exact guide is fitted over your teeth to ensure no damage is done to surrounding nerve or teeth.
-The guide also helps dentists make precise, yet small, incisions for dental implant placement.
+During the dental procedure, an exact guide is fitted over your teeth to ensure no damage is done to the surrounding nerve or teeth.
+The guide also helps Dr. Yun makes precise, yet small, incisions for dental implant placement.

 Minimum incision surgery is the idea that patients should only have to endure minimal incisions in order to decrease their pain, discomfort, and recovery time.
 For dental implants, this means making small enough incisions for the dental implants that you won’t need sutures.

-Minimal incision surgery is also great for significantly reducing the amount of bleeding and swelling after dental surgery.
-General incision surgery, on the other hand, requires the dentist cut the gum all the way to the bone to check the position of your nerves and inspect bone condition.
+Minimal incision surgery is also great for significantly reducing the amount of bleeding and swelling after.
+General incision surgery, on the other hand, requires the dentist to cut the gum all the way to the bone to check the position of your nerves and inspect bone condition.

 The hole we make to fit in your dental implant is small enough to not need sutures.
 This not only decreases your recovery period, but also reduces risk of swelling, bleeding, and infection.
-Usually the entire digital implant surgery takes about 10 to 20 minutes per every 1 to 2 dental implants.
+Usually the entire digital implant surgery takes about 10 to 20 minutes per every one to two dental implants.

 Dr. Suk Jun Yun is a .
 He’s also accepting new patients and would be more than happy to help you explore your tooth replacement options.
 To request an appointment, please call the NorthPointe Family Dental & Implant Center at (616) 288-6134.
 You may also fill out our online contact form and someone from our team will reach out to you soon.